 Though less common, some women do experience postpartum psychosis, which means having hallucinations of some sort — seeing or hearing things that aren’t actually there.
 A few things could trigger this, from a history of mental illness to severe sleep deprivation.
 It’s always important to reach out for professional help if you experience any of these symptoms.

 Finally, Mom Brain — two years out and I’m still not fully recovered.
 From not being able to find the word you want to say to spacing on appointments or forgetting why you came into a room, that brain fog or inability to think clearly happens to most women postpartum.
 It certainly happened to me.
 But reasons are completely understandable: you’re not sleeping, you’re adjusting to life with a newborn, your eating patterns are likely erratic, and you’re going through massive hormonal changes.

 The reality is, I’m telling you the things I wish someone had told me about.
 Perhaps the most important thing that I wish someone told me is that not enjoying this phase has no bearing on your ability to mother.
 Nothing you are feeling or not feeling is your fault.
-If you’re beating yourself up for struggling postpartum, like I did, don’t.
+If you’re beating yourself up for struggling postpartum because of changes to your body after pregnancy, like I did, don’t.
 It will get better, you will get stronger, and there is light at the end of the tunnel.
 But for now, nap when you can, ask for help (and take it), and know you are not alone.